 From a heritage perspective, the bridge is a Grade II* listed structure that we have a legal duty to preserve appropriately.

 Surveys have identified that structural components of the bridge need to be maintained, repaired or replaced, for it to continue to function safely.

-The proposed refurbishment works would ensure the structural safety and integrity of the bridge, and would also preserve the heritage value of this listed structure.
-We are proposing to complete the following:
+The refurbishment works will ensure the structural safety and integrity of the bridge, and will also preserve the heritage value of this listed structure.
+This involves:

-- Repairs to the deck slabs (the foundation of the flat top of the carriageway)
+- Repairs to the truss and deck slabs (the foundation of the flat top of the carriageway)

 - Repairs to the masonry abutments (stone supports)

 - Repairs and repainting of the cast iron arches and parapets

 These extensive repairs will be assisted by a £3.5m grant from the Highways Maintenance Challenge Fund, and by the Department For Transport's headroom uplift for maintenance.
 The forecast cost will be updated once the hanger bar repairs options are agreed.